yaochangbio/yaochangbio.github.com/README.md

 yaochangbio.github.com
 ======================

-hello world.
+hello all,

-this is a website for our small company...
+	this is a small website for our small company... thanks for github.